 If the application is granted, the court will issue a Temporary Protection Order (TPO).
 The TPO will be served on the Adverse Party along with an Order scheduling the return hearing.

 The Order can be extended for up to one year if a motion is requested asking the court to extend the order prior to its expiration.
 The court when then schedule a hearing on the TPO will stay in effect until that hearing.

 Finding a Las Vegas Attorney for a Protection Order Against Stalking and Harassment

 If a dispute with a co-worker, neighbor, or former friend or acquaintance involves allegations of stalking or harassment then contact an experienced attorney about your rights.
 Filing for a temporary protection order is a serious matter that should be reserved for the most serious cases.
-The protection order lawyers at Mills, Mills & Anderson represent individuals who are named as either the applicant or the adverse party.
+The protection order lawyers at Mills & Anderson represent individuals who are named as either the applicant or the adverse party.

-Call the lawyers at Mills, Mills & Anderson for a consultation to discuss your rights and the best way to proceed.
+Call the lawyers at Mills & Anderson for a consultation to discuss your rights and the best way to proceed.
 Call (702) 386-0030 today for any Order for Protection Against Stalking or Harassment filed in a Justice Court throughout Clark County, NV, including Las Vegas, Henderson, North Las Vegas, Boulder Township, Bunkerville Township, Goodsprings Township, Laughlin Township, Mesquite Township, Moapa Township, Moapa Valley Township, or Searchlight Township.